 Cinnamon oil can also kill mosquito larvae, but in a different way.
 It has been shown to have pesticidal properties while also being safe for the environment.
 Plus, it smells great.

-- GUARANTEED HIGHEST QUALITY, MOST POTENT CINNAMON OIL - What sets Artizen Essential Oils apart are their unparalleled...
+- 100% Pure & Natural Cinnamon Essential Oil - What sets Artizen Essential Oils apart are their unparalleled purity and...

 6) Apple Cider Vinegar